Engoo Blog Language Tips

 They have a cozy, modest home on the edge of the town.

-Jesse has a modest sense of style, so I can't imagine her wearing brightly colored clothes or wild designs.
+Jesse has a modest sense of style, so she doesn't wear bright clothes or wild designs.

 Humble